Looking For A Chiropractor In Des Moines?

 - Standing or sitting should be done with a straight back.
 You shouldn’t hold your neck in fixed, or twisted, positions.

 - Sitting or standing at a computer desk, or at a workbench, is not a good idea.
 Get up and move.
-Regularly, move your neck and shoulders gently through all their movement to keep them from becoming stiff.
+To prevent your neck and shoulders from becoming stiff and sore, you can gently move them through their full range of motion.

 - Keep the keyboard and monitor in front of you if you are using a computer.
 This will make it easier to not have to move your head or twist your neck.
 You don’t need to reach for the mouse if you are using it.

-- Use the phone with the receiver at your side.
+- When using the phone, don’t place the receiver on your head or use it as a shoulder rest.
 You may want to use a telephone headset if you talk a lot on the phone.

 - Avoid doing manual work that is painful.